Best Moka Pots: Complete Buyer’s Guide

 Budget: Induction Adapter Disc

-Why it’s worth it: Low-cost fix to use aluminum moka pots on induction.
+Why it’s worth it: Low-cost fix to use aluminum moka pots on induction hobs.

 Thick heat diffuser plate for moka pot